quat1024/quat1024.github.io/README.md

 # quatweb-static

-Static site generator

-Rust code is old, site is generated with the Javascript now. `npm run run`.

-Previously it was a dynamic web server (living at [quat1024/quatweb](https://github.com/quat1024/quatweb)) but... now it's not.
-Deploying to Github Pages is done using the new beta "custom deploy action" feature thingie
+This is like 50% my website and 50% an excuse to play around with technology I find interesting.

+Previously written in pure JS, previously previously written in Rust, previously previously previously a [dynamic web server](https://github.com/quat1024/quatweb)

 ## notes

-serving with [miniserve](https://github.com/svenstaro/miniserve) (very nice utility): `miniserve ./out --index index.html`, add `-v` for delicious delicious logspam
+locally serving with [miniserve](https://github.com/svenstaro/miniserve): `miniserve ./out --index index.html`, add `-v` for logspam (actually use `deno task serve` for that)